Choosing The Best Video Poker Game FOR YOU

 Multi-line Video Poker vs. Single Line Video Poker

 Standard video poker machines are called “single-line play” – one game at a time.
-However, more and more video poker machines enable you to simultaneously play three, five, 10, 50, and even 100 games.
+However, video poker machines enable you to play three, five, 10, 50, and even 100 games.

 These “multiple-play” games deal the same hand to three, five, 10, 50, or 100 hands.
 The player then decides which cards to save for all the hands dealt.
 The strategy for playing a multi-play game is the same as when playing a single-play game.
 However, the volatility increases due to the number of hands played.

-Also, most casino multi-line games have slightly poorer paytables, depending on the denomination.
+Also, most casino multi-line games have slightly poorer payables.

 The Final Draw